bitcoin-s/bitcoin-s/docs/applications/cli.md

   -h, --help             Display this help message and exit
   <cmd>                  The command and arguments to be executed.
 Try bitcoin-s-cli help for a list of all commands
 ```

+Now you are are ready to start the server that the cli sends commands to.
+Take a look at our [server](server.md) documentation on how to build and start the server.